Snowysani/434-project-6/README.md

 # 434-project-6
 Repository for our CSCE 434 Project 6 assignment.
+This project was made with lots of love and effort.
+We went to Fuego at midnight after grinding one evening, it was a great time.
+This was by far one of the most interesting and educational classes I have taken in my college career.
+I feel like I have learned more about compilers than many other concepts, and this project was a good learning experience.

 # Running Instructions
 We utilized our native IDEs to run and test this code's output.
 It generates BlockDiagram.txt, which can be fed to a graph visualization tool with the Dot language.
 This code is run like the previous projects, with command line input of "test.txt" and "test.in".
 We included some tests in the tests folder.

 # Assignment 6 PDF Contents:
 So far the compiler does not have any optimizations.
 This is an advanced assignment to implement some